-(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents and total stockholders' equity by approximately \$ million, assuming an initial public offering price of \$ per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, the amount of our pro forma cash and cash equivalents and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, and the shares offered by us in the concurrent private placement, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma cash and cash equivalents and total stockholders' equity by approximately \$ million, assuming an initial public offering price of \$ per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (2) In May 2021, in connection with our acquisition of our financing subsidiary, we were assigned a secured revolving credit facility (the "Revolving Loan").
+The Revolving Loan has an aggregate borrowing base of up to \$10,000,000 and bears interest, payable in cash in arrears, at a per annum rate equal to the greater of (x) Prime Rate plus 1.50% and (y) 4.75%.
+We incurred debt issuance costs of \$100,000 related to the origination of the Revolving Loan, which were capitalized and subsequently amortized through maturity.
+As of September 30, 2021, unamortized debt issuance costs of \$42,466 are recorded in Other Assets on the Consolidated Balance Sheet.
+The Revolving Loan does not have any unused fees.
+The maturity date of the Revolving Loan is the earlier of (i) February 12, 2023 and (ii) the date on which the Revolving Loan is terminated pursuant to terms in the Revolving Loan agreement.
+For the period from April 1, 2021 to September 30, 2021, neither we nor our wholly-owned subsidiary borrowed against the Revolving Loan and therefore no interest expense was incurred for the period then ended.

-If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity, total capitalization and shares of common stock outstanding as of June 30, 2021 would be \$, \$, \$, and , respectively.
+If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma cash and cash equivalents, additional paid-in capital, total stockholders' equity, total capitalization and shares of common stock outstanding as of September 30, 2021 would be \$, \$, \$ and , respectively.